Trump says he will veto resolution terminating national emergency

 House passes resolution to end Trump's 'National Emergency'Feb.
 26, 201901:14

-Three Republican senators have indicated they plan to back the resolution once it reaches the Senate.
-Sens.
-Lisa Murkowski, R-Alaska, and Susan Collins, R-Maine, have indicated that they would vote in favor of the resolution.
+Republican Sens.
+Lisa Murkowski, R-Alaska, and Susan Collins, R-Maine, have said that they would vote in favor of the resolution.

 Sen. Thom Tillis, R-North Carolina, wrote in a Washington Post op-ed on Monday that he planned to back the resolution if and when it reached the Senate.